webman-php/webman-manual/resource/doc/en/components/validation.md

 <a name="rule-confirmed"></a>
 #### confirmed

-The field under validation must have a matching field `{field}_confirmation`.
-For example, if the field is `password`, `password_confirmation` is required.
+The field must have a matching `{field}_confirmation` field.
+For example, when the field is `password`, `password_confirmation` is required.

-You can also specify a custom confirmation field name, such as `confirmed:repeat_username`, which requires `repeat_username` to match the current field.
+You can also specify a custom confirmation field name, e.g. `confirmed:repeat_username` requires `repeat_username` to match the current field.

 <a name="rule-contains"></a>
 #### contains:_foo_,_bar_,...

-The field under validation must be an array and must contain all the given parameter values.
-This rule is often used for array validation and can be constructed using `Rule::contains`:
+The field must be an array and must contain all given parameter values.
+This rule is commonly used for array validation; you can use `Rule::contains` to construct it:

 ```php
 use support\validation\Rule;